Closure as a Choice

 The Metaclosure Problem

-But there’s another move available: metaclosure.
-You can know that you’re making a closure and hold it consciously.
-You can say: “I’m ending this explanation here, not because I’ve found ultimate truth, but because I’ve chosen to close.”
-The closure is now transparent.
-You can see the cut you’re making.
+But there’s metaclosure: knowing you’re making a closure and holding it consciously.
+“I’m ending here not because I’ve found ultimate truth, but because I’ve chosen to close.”
+Once you see it, you can decide how lightly to hold it.
+Provisional.
+Open to revision.

 The gap where you see the choice happening — that’s where the life gets in.